jd-loper/testbed/README.md

-Test area for educational purposes and notes.
+For my educational purposes.

+Curriculum derived from MDN, JavaScript.info, W3Schools, and The Odin Project.